openfaas/docs/docs/languages/python/examples/readiness.md

 A readiness check lets OpenFaaS hold traffic back until the function signals it is ready.
 This matters every time a new Pod joins the service — a first deployment, a scale-up to add replicas, a rolling update, a restart, or a scale-from-zero.
 Without it, the first request to a Pod that is up but still initialising fails with a 500 or a timeout.

+The watchdog ships a default readiness check, but it only reports that the watchdog process has started — not that your handler, or the dependencies behind it, can actually serve a request.
+Closing that gap is the developer's job: expose your own readiness path and have OpenFaaS probe it.

 Use-cases:

 * Loading an ML model or embeddings at start-up